Apellun/Singleton-Game/README.md

 It is a game with two characters, for each you can choose one of two classes, one of three armors, and one of three weapons.
 Each class grants a special skill, that a hero can use in battle.
 Heroes can attack each other, using a simple hit or a skill, or skip turns.
 The damage of the attack depends on the hero's class, stamina, and the equipment stats, whether the hero can use a skill or not depends on his stamina as well.
 The hero who lost all of his health points first loses.

 This project was an exercise in object-oriented programming, as well as an example of the not-so-harmful use of the singleton pattern.
 The frontend part was provided by course tutors.

+Currently, I am working on making a docker-compose file with a properly implemented NGINX for this project.

 <i>The readme in Russian starts here.</i>